Reishi Through History

 Meridian System

-Enters Heart, Lung, Liver, and Kidney meridians, supporting cardiovascular, respiratory, and immune health.
+Enters Heart, Lung, Liver, and Kidney meridians, supporting cardiovascular, respiratory, immune, and mental health.

 Japanese Medicine